tyronwilson/SportsBookDemo/README.md

 # Installation

-The SportsBook.jar file can be copied to any location locally as long as you have access to the location and the file.
+The SportsBookData.jar file can be copied to any location locally as long as you have access to the location and the file.

-Navigate to the location where KAAZING Gateway has been installed and copy the SportsBook folder and all it's contents here:
+Navigate to the following directory where the instance of the KAAZING Gateway has been installed and create a new folder called SportsBook :

-    /web/extras/demo/jms folder.
+    /web/extras/demo/jms/SportsBook

+Copy all the application source code, including folders and folder contents into this SportsBook folder.
+You should have a SportsBook folder structure as below:

+    css
+    images
+    jms
+    js
+    lib
+    Admin.html
+    KaazingSports.html
+    login.html

 # Running Locally